amran16/wikipedia_viewer/README.md

 # wikipedia_viewer
-This project uses an API and searches Wikipedia entries and displays searchs on the page
+This project uses an API and searches Wikipedia entries and displays searches on the page